Schedule an Appointment with our ExpertsBook Now

 Our portion sizes have increased, we eat out more often, and we consume the wrong food combinations.
 Most of us wake up late and many times without proper rest.
 The perils of our professions catch up with us, and we are always in a hurry.
 The availability of time and convenience dictate our food choices.
 As a result, we load up on calories at fast food joints.
 Some of us do count calories, and to balance the high calorie intake, we skip the next meal.
 It could be your everyday story.

 However, just counting calories is not very effective, as we need to look at the calorie density of the food we are consuming as well.
-1000 calories obtained from 200 ml of a sugary beverage vs. 1000 calories obtained from one full meal are totally different and have very different effects on our body.
+1000 calories obtained from 200 ml of a sugary beverage vs. 1000 calories obtained from one full meal are totally different and have very different effects on our bodies.

 Whatever we consume is broken down by the body to release energy for cellular metabolism.
 Any excess food we consume is stored as fat.
 Stress, late nights, pollution, and other unavoidable features of our urban life result in poor digestion and absorption and, consequently, more fat accumulation.